-MAM is committed to extending a radical welcome to rural and tribal communities and under resourced populations in our city and state.
+MAM is committed to extending a radical welcome to rural and tribal communities and under-resourced populations in our city and state.
 Admission is always FREE at MAM and many of our programs are free as well.
 Our goal is to remove barriers to access and engagement with contemporary art for people of all ages and abilities.

-In the afternoons, MAM engages under-resourced populations through the ARTreach program, modeled on FGAE.
-A dozen nonprofit summer camps, serving 700 low-income children visit MAM for an interactive tour and hands-on art-making experience.
-The program provides an opportunity for a diverse cross-section of Missoula’s youth from surrounding rural communities and the Flathead Nation to experience contemporary art in an interactive and creative way; through open-ended interpretation, and a hands-on art project taught by professional, practicing artists.
-Every student is given a sketchbook to keep and begins developing ideas through sketching.
-Each student leaves with their own original work of art.
-Students receive family passes as an invitation to return to MAM.
-Begun in 2015 has reached over 2,500 youth and broadens MAM’s partnerships with a diverse array of social service agencies in Missoula.
+MAM engages under-resourced populations through the ARTreach program each summer.
+ARTreach is modeled after the successful Fifth Grade Art Experience, which runs during the school year.
+A dozen nonprofit summer camps, serving approximately 700 low-income children, visit MAM for an interactive tour and hands-on art-making experience.
+The program provides an opportunity for a diverse cross-section of Missoula’s youth from surrounding rural communities and the Flathead Nation to experience contemporary art in an interactive and creative way, through open-ended interpretation and a hands-on art project led by professional artists.
+Since 2015, ARTreach has served over 5,000 youth and broadens MAM’s partnerships with a diverse array of social service and educational organizations in Missoula.Learn More

 MAM on the MOVE!